koboldpress/black-flag-docs/changelogs/system.md

 permalink: /changelogs/system
 ---

+## [0.9.027] - Beta: Activities Improvements
+Add duration, range, and targeting to activity data and improve chat cards.

+#### Improvements
+- Activity description, tags, and save DCs are now displayed on chat cards ([#257])
+- Added duration, targeting, and range data to activities ([#374])
+- Activities can now be added to armor items ([#425])
+- GM can now set what save DCs are visible to players ([#429])

+#### Bug Fixes
+- Activity & Advancement sheets should no longer become disconnected from underlying document changes ([#470])
+- Now only one sheet for an activity & advancement can be opened at a time ([#521])
+- Default activities on activities on various items should now display correctly ([#523])
+- Equip button in inventory should now properly fade when not equipped ([#524])
+- Saving throws should no longer display incorrect ability on sheet ([#525])

-## [0.9.026] - Beta: Reference Document Updates
+## [0.9.026] - Beta: Reference Document Class Updates
-Update existing content in the system to match released version of reference document.
+Update existing classes in the system to match released version of reference document and extend them to level 20.

 #### Improvements
 - Custom journal entry sheet added with tweaked styling ([#495])